 On August 20, 2021, we entered into the Sales Agreement with Oppenheimer & Co.
 Inc. (the "Sales Agent") under which we may issue and sell up to \$30.0 million from time to time under the ATM Offering.
 We expect to use net proceeds from the ATM Offering over time as a source for working capital and general corporate purposes.
-During the three months ended March 31, 2023, we sold 569,648 shares at an average price of \$1.22 per share for aggregate gross proceeds of \$693,000 (net proceeds of \$672,000) prior to deducting sales commissions.
-On February 5, 2023, in connection with our Registered Direct Offering, we suspended the Sales Agreement with the Sales Agent, but we expect to reinstate it during 2023.
+During the six months ended June 30, 2023, we sold 569,648 shares at an average price of \$1.22 per share for aggregate gross proceeds of \$693,000 (net proceeds of \$672,000) prior to deducting sales commissions.
+On February 5, 2023, in connection with our Registered Direct Offering, we suspended the Sales Agreement with the Sales Agent, but we expect to reinstate it in the future.